debugferro/challenge_answers/README.md

 end
 ```

 → When `display_name` is somehow unavailable, we return the `generated_token` to guarantee that at least it will give the user a display name.
-As the user is unable to control this generation, **raising an error in this case would only frustrate the user.** 😓
+As the user cannot control this generation, **raising an error, in this case, would only frustrate the user.** 😓

 → Due to those changes, we should also change the tests and add some new ones.